 We take part and support studies useful to support IMO’s work such as pollution from marine plastic from ships and ways in which areas identified as ecologically or biologically sensitive under the Convention on Biodiversity could be further protected from shipping impact through IMO measures

 ACOPS also has a specific interest in Particularly Sensitive Sea Areas and other routeing measures to protect sensitive areas, as well as sensitivity mapping and contingency planning against oil pollution from shipping and offshore installations.
 In this context, Youna Lyons prepared a report on the prospects for IMO shipping measures to be adopted in marine areas that have been identified as Ecologically or Biologically Sensitive Sea Areas under the Convention on Biological Diversity.
 It is now open for comments and will be widely shared with IMO members at the next MEPC meeting.

-Dr Trevor Dixon works with the UK Maritime Coastguard Agency (MCA) to produce an annual survey of reported discharges attributed to vessels and offshore oil and gas installations operating in the UK Pollution Control Zone.
+ACOPS has been working for over 30 years with the UK Maritime Coastguard Agency to produce an annual survey of reported discharges attributed to vessels and offshore oil and gas installations operating in the UK Pollution Control Zone.